lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

    SharpSnmpLib.Full.csproj (10.0.0) in ``SharpSnmpLib`` directory to your solution.

-.. note:: SharpSnmpLib.Android.csproj and SharpSnmpLib.iOS.csproj might be used to target Xamarin platforms for release 10.0.0.
+.. note:: SharpSnmpLib.Android.csproj and SharpSnmpLib.iOS.csproj might be used
+   to target Xamarin platforms for release 10.0.0.
 They are no longer needed for 10.0.1 release and above.

+.. note:: SharpSnmpLib.BouncyCastle.csproj is optional.

 Related Resources
 -----------------